What are the facts about applying for a GRC?

 Anneliese Dodds, Shadow Secretary of State for Women and Equalities, has described the existing process as “intrusive, outdated and humiliating”.
 She pledged to “remove invasive bureaucracy and simplify the process”.
 Stonewall call it “inhumane and undignified”

-Let’s look at the facts: We have published a briefing on the evidence about how the process is working based on statistics released by HM Courts and Tribunals, official information and the records of the Gender Recognition Panel User Group.
+Let’s look at the facts: We have published a briefing on the evidence about how the process is working based on statistics released by HM Courts & Tribunals Service, official information and the records of the Gender Recognition Panel user group.

 Too complex?